hulianyu/CVDD/README.md

-# An internal validity index based on density-involved distance
+# An Internal Validity Index Based on Density-involved Distance

 ## Requirement